LambdaLabs/docsy-lambda-docs/content/en/cloud/get-started-demos/index.md

    [Your new instance will take several minutes to launch]({{< relref "how-long-instance-launch" >}}) and for your demo to become accessible.

+   {{% alert title="Note" color="info" %}}
+   The link to your demo might temporarily appear in the Instances dashboard, then disappear.
+This is expected behavior and doesn't mean your instance or demo is broken.

+   The models used by demos are often several gigabytes in size, and can take 5 to 15 minutes to download and load.
+   {{% /alert %}}

    <!-- TODO: Update how-long-instance-launch to mention Demos. -->

 1. Once your instance is launched and your demo is accessible, a link with